cecsun/project-exam-2/README.md

-# Holidaze – Accommodation Booking Front-End
+# Holidaze – An Accommodation Booking Site

-A modern front-end web application for the fictional accommodation booking service, Holidaze.
-The site allows visitors to browse and search venues, customers to book stays, and venue managers to create and manage listings.
+A front-end web application for a newly launched accommodation booking site called Holidaze.
+The site allows visitors to browse and search venues, customers to book stays, and venue managers to create and manage venues.
 ## Description

-Holidaze is a fully responsive web application developed with React as the final project for my course.
+Holidaze is a fully responsive web application developed with React as the final project of my course.
 It showcases my skills in planning, designing, and building a modern front-end using current industry standards and tools.
 The application interacts with a REST API to handle live data and supports two types of users: customers and venue managers.
-This project brings together the knowledge and experience I’ve gained over the past two years in web development, UI design, and deployment workflows.
+This project brings together the knowledge and experience I’ve gained over the past two years in web development, design, and deployment workflows.

 ## Getting Started
 ### Dependencies